Skip to contents

 force_random_forest

 (logical(1)).
-If TRUE, a random forest is constructed even if the parameter space is numeric-only.
+If TRUE, a random forest is constructed even if the parameter space is purely numeric.

 Value